natecovington/joomla-zapier/readme.md

 This plugin allows you to easily automate the creating of articles to your Joomla site using the Zapier platform.

+Developed by:
+Mr Alexandre Jean-Sébastien William ELISÉ
-Developed by Nate Covington of [Covington Creations, LLC](https://www.covingtoncreations.com/)
+Mr Nathan Covington of [Covington Creations, LLC](https://www.covingtoncreations.com/)

 (JED Listing pending)

-This project is currently in [beta](https://zapier.com/developer/public-invite/202409/0476c9b0cf3f4ad13be4f2dbddba44ef/)
+This project is currently in [beta](https://zapier.com/developer/public-invite/202409/f87192b19082430c570041ab862141df/)

 Developer note: You can also use the Joomla 4 API directly using standard [Zapier Webhooks](https://zapier.com/features/webhooks).
 This plugin is intended to simplify the integration process for end users.